 2nd runner up of IHL Category goes to RPSE whose business idea of having a restaurant to provide flexible employment for single mothers through having cooking local delicacies with mum’s touch certainly brings a tug to our heartstrings.

 With the social mission of providing opportunities for seniors to contribute to society through their existing skills, Ember aims to create an inclusive and efficient digital platform to provide the seniors with a renewed sense of purpose as they age gracefully.
-The self-help and mutual help of the co-operative values are surely being applied to their co-operative idea!
+The self-help and mutual help of the co-operative values are surely being applied to their co-operative idea as the 1st runner up of the IHL Category (Team Ember below).

 While the 1st in place of IHL Category, Life Changers aims to be a service co-operative which helps to connect companies to hire ex-offenders and ex-offenders for job opportunities.
 This one-stop phone app is truly life-changing for both hiring companies and ex-offenders as job seekers where ex-offenders are able to upgrade their skillsets while the hiring companies provide a second chance for the ex-offenders to reintegrate back into the society.
 The feasibility of the co-operative idea in this market definitely enables the ex-offenders to take responsibility for their lives scored the points of the judges.